ucr-bioinformatics/ucr-bioinformatics.github.io/pages/main/introduction.md

 * Access to Next Generation Sequencing data, quality control reports and demultiplexing statistics at UCR for research projects.
 * Instruction of hands-on tutorials and workshops on a wide variety of bioinformatics topics.
 Extensive manuals for these tutorials are available on our manual page.
 * Custom data analysis and consultation services for bioinformatics projects.
-To schedule an appointment, please e-mail neerja.katiyar@ucr.edu.
+To schedule an appointment, please e-mail [Neerja Katiyar](mailto:neerja.katiyar@ucr.edu)
 * Establishment of research collaborations with experimental scientists from different departments.